Bryan Charnley

-Bryan Charnley (20 September 1949 – 19 July 1991) was a British artist who had paranoid schizophrenia, and explored its effects in his work.
-He died by suicide in July 1991.
+Bryan Charnley (1949–1991) was a British artist who had paranoid schizophrenia, and explored its effects in his work.
+He committed suicide in July 1991.

 Early life and flower paintings

-Bryan John Charnley was born on 20 September 1949 in Stockton-on-Tees.
-With his twin brother he grew up in London, Chislehurst, in Kent, Cranfield, where his father worked as a Senior Lecturer, and finally in Bromham near Bedford.
-In the summer of 1968, aged 18, he had a nervous breakdown but was able to study at Leicester School of Art later that year.
-In 1969, Charnley gained a place at the Central School of Art and Design in Holborn, London, but was unable to complete the course due to another breakdown that was later diagnosed as acute schizophrenia.

-From 1971 until 1977, he lived at home with his parents between periods of hospitalisation and treatment including electroconvulsive therapy (ECT).
-In 1978, he moved to Bedford and began painting.

-Charnley's work during this period drew heavily on photo-realism, then enjoying popularity in America, rather than the conceptual art that was fashionable in the London art scene, and he produced many large-scale paintings of flowers.
-However, Charnley was also interested in the work of fellow British artist Bridget Riley, in whose work he saw a 'cool discipline' combined with a strong emotional charge.
+During his early career Charnley drew heavily on photo-realism, then enjoying popularity in America, rather than the conceptual art that was fashionable in the London art scene, and he produced many large-scale paintings of flowers.
+He was also interested in the work of Bridget Riley, in which he saw a 'cool discipline' combined with a strong emotional charge.

 Relationship with Pam Jones

-In 1982, Charnley painted a double portrait of himself and his partner Pam, in what has been called "the high point of Charnley's photorealistic early period".
-The composition and treatment demonstrates Charnley's interest in the work of David Hockney.
-Five years later, Pam, who also experienced mental illness, attempted suicide by jumping out of a window.
+In 1982 Charnley painted a double portrait of himself and his partner Pam, in what has been called "the high point of [his] photorealistic early period".
+The composition and treatment demonstrates his interest in the work of David Hockney.
+Five years later Pam – who also experienced mental illness – attempted suicide by jumping out of a window.
 Though she survived, her spine was badly damaged.
 Charnley's trauma is explored in his painting of the same year, Leaving by the Window.